New York Workplace Injury Lawyers

 Who Is Covered and Who Is Not

 However, those who must have insurance must provide it for all employees.
-An employee is defined as a “person (including family members) who performs under the supervision, direction, and control of an employer either on or off their premises.”
+An employee is a “person (including family members) who performs under the supervision, direction, and control of an employer either on or off their premises.”
 This applies whether the employee is full-time, part-time, or unpaid.

 Now that remote work and hybrid worksites have become more common (thanks to the COVID pandemic), the line between being an independent contractor and an employee is becoming blurred.
-Remote workers should review their employment contracts carefully to be certain that being “at work at home” is still covered by workers’ compensation.
+Remote workers should review their employment contracts carefully to ensure that being “at work at home” is still covered by workers’ compensation.
 When there is any doubt, you should contact an attorney.

 Types of Workplace Injuries